-Your Council land rates are calculated based on the land valuation that is supplied to Council by the NSW Valuer General’s Office.
-Council receives updated land values each three years from the Valuer General.
+Your Council land rates are calculated on the land valuation supplied by the NSW Valuer General’s Office.
+We receive updated land values every three years.

 The two principles of rating/taxation are considered by Council in order to implement a fair and equitable rating structure;